What is this cinematic masterpiece, you may be wondering? It's

 The Dude: Uhh...
 I don't know sir.

-The Big Lebowski: Is it being prepared to do the right thing, whatever the cost?
+the right thing, whatever the cost?
 Isn't that what makes a man?

 The Dude: Hmmm...
 Sure, that and a pair of testicles.